Gyu-Seok0/Gyu-Seok0.github.io/_pages/about.md

 <!-- Hello!
 I am an AI Research Scientist at POSTECH under the guidance of Prof. <a href="https://sites.google.com/view/postechdi/member/faculty">Hwanjo Yu</a>.  -->

-I earned my M.S. degree in Artifical Intelligence at POSTECH under the guidance of <a href='https://sites.google.com/view/postechdi/home'> Prof. Hwanjo Yu </a>.

-I completed my B.S. degree with a dual major in Computer Science and Mathematics/Statistics, graduating magna cum laude from Handong Global University.
+My goal is to pursue research with real-world impact.

-My research interests lie in Information Retreiveal, Recommender Systems, Continual Learning, Knowledge Distillation, and Generative Methods (e.g., LLMs and Diffusion Models).
+My research interests include Information Retrieval and Recommender Systems, with a focus on using LLMs to support decision-making.

 For your reference, I attached my <a href="/assets/pdf/CV(Gyuseok_Lee).pdf">CV</a>.